UnlockNYC/unlock-nyc-web-archive-23/privacy.md

 ### We collect personal information that you share with us directly.

 When you use our website or our tools, you may decide to share personal information with us, but sharing personal information is always voluntary.
 For example, you might share your email address to sign up for updates, or you might share information about yourself, your voucher, and your housing situation while you’re making a report.
+You may send us digital evidence, including images of your text messages and audio files of your phone calls.
 When you’re making a report, you always have the choice to remain anonymous – we don’t ask you for contact information until the end of the report, and sharing your contact information is voluntary.
 We only require contact information if you are requesting a formal investigation, because we or our partners will need to follow up with you.

 ### We collect anonymous information automatically.